-In early 1930s Japanese government (that is, the Imperial Japanese Army) decided to drastically curtail the import of foreign technology and spare parts, especially for the needs of defense industry (or “strategic industry”, as the Japanese preferred to call it).
-A national goal was set to create own military-industrial complex (historically, Japan used to solve supply needs of its armed forces by importing whole armament systems).
+In the early 1930s, the Japanese government (that is, the Imperial Japanese Army) decided to drastically curtail the import of foreign technology and spare parts, especially for the needs of the defense industry (or “strategic industry”, as the Japanese preferred to call it).
+A national goal was set to create own military-industrial complex (historically, Japan used to solve the supply needs of its armed forces by importing whole armament systems).
 It was “suggested” to Sankyo Seiyaku, a company from Tokyo, that it should start developing the segment of motorized transportation means.
 (This company still exists today, but it produces pharmaceutical drugs.)
 At the time any requests by the military was, in practical terms, an order, so the Imperial Japanese Army eventually became the owners of a national version of the 1200-cc, L-head Harley-Davidson motorcycle assembled only of locally manufactured parts; it became the basis for multiple modifications of the motorcycles that were widely used by Japanese military until the end of the war.

 In 1932 Sankyo Seiyaku sent its representative to Milwaukee, Wisconsin, with the aim of purchasing a production license and a plant for manufacturing the 1200-cc, VL-series motorcycle.
 The USA was in the grips of a strong economic crisis, so Harley-Davidson Motors Co. that was on the verge of bankruptcy happily accepted the Japanese offer.

 In 1933 the plant equipment was demounted and shipped to Japan where it was re-assembled again in the city called Kita-Shinagawa, not far from Tokyo.
 Sankyo Seiyaku still exists there today producing pharmaceutical drugs.
-The funds for purchasing the plot of land, the plant and for the wages of 100 workers were allocated by the Imperial Japanese Army, and the transaction was closed using an affiliated intermediary company registered in Tokyo.
+The funds for purchasing the plot of land, the plant, and for the wages of 100 workers were allocated by the Imperial Japanese Army, and the transaction was closed using an affiliated intermediary company registered in Tokyo.
 Several technical experts from Harley-Davidson Motors Co. went to Japan in order to put the plant into operation and start the production.
-Harley-Davidson Motors Co. provided all necessary manufacturing equipment, the initital shipment of parts as well as flow-charts for full-cycle production (let us note that engine production was also mastered).
+Harley-Davidson Motors Co. provided all necessary manufacturing equipment, the initial shipment of parts as well as flow-charts for full-cycle production (let us note that engine production was also mastered).
 The license which Sankyo Seiyaku paid for was good for 4 years.

-Local production was also launched, and soon these motorcycles were sold as a Japanese make: they got a brandname Rikuo (“King of the Road”), so that they would be more like local motorcycles.
+Local production was also launched, and soon these motorcycles were sold as a Japanese make: they got a brand name Rikuo (“King of the Road”) so that they would be more like local motorcycles.
 Rikuo motorcycles became so popular that in 1936 the decision was made to change the name of affiliated company Sankyo Seiyaku to Rikuo Nainenki KK (Rikuo Internal Engine Co., Inc.).

-Parallel to the successfull manufacturing of the civil motorcycle, the Rikuo Nainenki KK immediately developed its special, military version, using the 1200-cc model as its basis: this motorcycle was equipped with a sidecar (located on the left) having a drive gear to the sidecar wheel.
+Parallel to the successful manufacturing of the civil motorcycle, the Rikuo Nainenki KK immediately developed its special, military version, using the 1200-cc model as its basis: this motorcycle was equipped with a sidecar (located on the left) having a drive gear to the sidecar wheel.

 It became the main motorized transportation vehicle for the Imperial Japanese Army, and it was produced by several local companies right until the end of WWII (their versions had some variations, for example, in terms of the wheelbase length and detachable equipment).
 Orient Industries (today’s Mazda) was among these producer companies.
-Various sources agree that the total of about 18 thousand motorcycle units were produced.
+Various sources agree that a total of about 18 thousand motorcycle units were produced.

 Harley-Davidson EL from «Motorworld by V.Sheynov» collection

 Let us go back to 1936.
 That year the license, which Harley-Davidson sold to the Japanese in 1932, expired, so the US company offered to sell a new license, for the assembly of new motorcycles, the EL Knucklehead (the name was reflecting a special shape of valve covers).
-The affiliated Rikuo Nainenki KK company declined this offer, however, probably following the general idea expressed by the saying “it it ain’t broke, don’t fix it”.
-Please note that by that time the Japanese occupied all of Manchuria and major parts of China, and they installed a regime there that today’s Chinese sources more and more refer to as “genocide”… Let us also remind ourselves that the military theory of the period considered the manoeuvre capability to be of paramount importance for the armed forces, and it was secured by the degree of the mechanization of army units.
-Some time later, the practice brilliantly confirmed this theory, after Wehrmacht’s blitzkrieg successes.
+The affiliated Rikuo Nainenki KK company declined this offer, however, probably following the general idea expressed by the saying “if it ain’t broke, don’t fix it”.
+Please note that by that time the Japanese occupied all of Manchuria and major parts of China, and they installed a regime there that today’s Chinese sources more and more refer to as “genocide”… Let us also remind ourselves that the military theory of the period considered the maneuvering capability to be of paramount importance for the armed forces, and it was secured by the degree of the mechanization of army units.
+Sometime later, the practice brilliantly confirmed this theory, after Wehrmacht’s blitzkrieg successes.
 The main transportation vehicle was the sidecar-motorcycle combination.
 In this sense the cooperation between Harley-Davidson and Rikuo Nainenki KK, transposed to today’s realities, may look like a deal, if Russia were to offer Iran today to provide a license for the SU-30 MKI, a heavy multirole fighter plain (“Flanker-H” in NATO code specification).
 And guess how much would oil prices rise in the case, if the Straight of Hormuz were to be successfully shut down after that?
 And also if a couple of aircraft carrier battle groups were destroyed in the Persian Gulf area…